numfocus/DISCOVER-Cookbook/about.md

 NumFOCUS invites the community to make suggestions for improvements to the DISCOVER Cookbook via pull request (PR).
 PRs will be evaluated by the NumFOCUS DISC Committee and/or its volunteers.
 PRs should be written so as to conform to the [NumFOCUS Contributor Code of Conduct](https://www.numfocus.org/about/code-of-conduct/).

 For a full statement of the NumFOCUS DISC Program mission and the NumFOCUS position on diversity and inclusion, please see https://www.numfocus.org/programs/diversity-and-inclusion/.

-## Acknowledgements:

-We sincerely appreciate the efforts and input of the many individuals who contributed to the creation of this cookbook.
-We also thank the numerous individuals and organizations whose work we have drawn from in order to compile this cookbook.
-Resources we consulted are collected at the end of each section under the heading &quot;Further Reading&quot;.

-- In particular, we thank:

-  - The NumFOCUS DISC Committee members who compiled the initial skeleton of this cookbook: Jennifer Klay, Reshama Shaikh, and Gina Helfrich.
-And those who set up this page: Mwai Karimi, Bojan Božić and Leonie Mueck

-  - Participants in the 2017 DISC Unconference who expanded and elaborated upon the initial skeleton: Kasia Rachuta, Ashley Otero, Dave Clements, Sarah Supp, Raniere Silva, and Tania Allard.